 As a professional school, Baylor Law School has a particular obligation to develop students who not only can provide legal services competently to their clients upon graduation, but also will assume leadership within their community and the legal profession.
 The Leadership Development Program provides students with the tools necessary to be more successful as lawyers and leaders but also has the added bonus of improving the reputation of lawyers and the legal profession in general.
-For more information about the program please visit: Leadership
+For more information about the program please visit Baylor Law Leadership Development Program (https://law.baylor.edu/students/leadership-development/).

-Development Program (https://www.baylor.edu/law/currentstudents/?id=935914).